GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

   sudo apt-get -y install netcat
   ```

+> [!NOTE]
-> **Note** Although you can create this cluster using the Google Cloud Console UI, we encourage you to explore and figure out how to create clusters using the gcloud CLI tool.
+> Although you can create this cluster using the Google Cloud Console UI, we encourage you to explore and figure out how to create clusters using the gcloud CLI tool.

+> [!NOTE]
-> **Note** The reason we are installing Agones with Helm and not YAML is because this is more representative of a production scenario.
+> The reason we are installing Agones with Helm and not YAML is because this is more representative of a production scenario.
 The Agones documentation for this type of installation is also more detailed and explanatory.

+> [!NOTE]
-> **Note** Open Match isn't used until Challenge 5, and is not a requirement for Agones functionality.
+> Open Match isn't used until Challenge 5, and is not a requirement for Agones functionality.
 Open Match can sometimes take time to enter a ready state which is why we are installing it now.
 We are installing with Helm because it makes it easy to see the customizations that are being made to the default install.

 ### Success Criteria